-We claim that this situation does not originate from technological problems, but from an inadequate epistemological model, which is coherent with a traditional paradigm of managerial control, but is in contradiction with the deep nature of knowledge.
+In [6], it is argued that this situation does not originate from technological problems, but from an inadequate epistemological model, which is coherent with a traditional paradigm of managerial control, but is in contradiction with the deep nature of knowledge.
 The way most KM systems are designed embodies an objectivistic view of knowledge, a view according to which knowledge can be represented in an objective form, which is independent from all those subjective and contextual elements that are typical of "raw" knowledge (namely, knowledge in its original form).
 However, a large number of researchers, working in different disciplines, convincingly argued against this objectivistic view.
 The basic argument is that knowledge is not a simple "picture" of the world, as it always presupposes some degree of interpretation.
-This means that a fact is not a fact, unless we have a schema that allows us to give it an interpretation; and that different schemas produce different interpretations of the "same" situation.
+This means that a fact is not a fact, unless we have a schema that allows us to give it an interpretation; and that different schemas produce different interpretations of the "same" fact.
 This aspect of knowledge was studied from different perspectives in different disciplines.
-The notion of interpretative schema is defined in various ways.
-Some authors stress the cognitive nature of interpretative schemas, where a schema is viewed as an individual's perspective on the world (see, for example, the notions of context [18, 7, 14], mental space [13], space [11]); others stress their social nature, where an interpretative schema is thought of as the outcome of a special form of meaning negotiation within a community of knowing (see, for example, the notions of paradigm [16], frames [15]), thought worlds [12]).
-For our purposes, an important consequence of these epistemological approaches is that in most cases interpretative schemas are only partially reducible to each others.
-Indeed, to get a complete reduction, one should have a perfect understanding of other agents' schema, and many evidences show that in general this is impossible for an agent with limited resources (see [20]).
+Some authors stress the cognitive nature of interpretation schemas, where a schema is viewed as an individual's perspective on the world (see, for example, the notions of context [17, 7, 13], mental space [12], partitioned representation [10]); others stress their social nature, where a schema is thought of as the outcome of a special form of "agreement" within a community of knowing (see, for example, the notions of paradigm [15], frames [14]), thought worlds [11]).
+In general, interpretation schemas are only partially reducible to each others.
+Indeed, to get a complete reduction, one should have a perfect understanding of other agents' schemas, and many evidences seem to indicate that in general this is impossible for an agent with limited resources (see [19]).

-In our opinion, this different epistemological view has two important consequences for designers of KM systems:
+In our opinion, this epistemological view has two important consequences for designers of KM systems:

-- 1. any approach to designing KM systems which requires to organise corporate knowledge in an objective picture of the world is in fact trying to force a privileged schema (e.g., that of the chief knowledge officer) onto people that may not share (and thus understand) that view; - 2. any approach which disregards the plurality of interpretative schemas is bound to trouble, as the outcome will be perceived by users either as irrelevant (there is no deep understanding of the adopted schema) or as oppressive (there is no agreement on the unique schema, which is therefore rejected) [9].
+- any approach to designing KM systems which requires to organise corporate knowledge in a supposedly objective picture of the world is in fact trying to force a privileged schema (e.g., that of the Chief Knowledge Officer) onto people who may not share (and thus understand) that view; - any approach which disregards the plurality of interpretation schemas is bound to trouble, as the outcome will be perceived by users either as irrelevant (there is no deep understanding of the adopted schema) or as oppressive (there is no agreement on the unique schema, which is therefore rejected).